temporal-sa/temporal-cloud-api-client-kotlin/README.md

 Note, requires creating an API key in Temporal Cloud first.
 See the docs above.

+Builds

 ### Running the example:

-First, set the  set the TEMPORAL_CLOUD_API_KEY environment variable to your API key.
+First, set the TEMPORAL_CLOUD_API_KEY environment variable to your API key.

 ```
 ./gradlew -q bootRun -PmainClass=com.example.demo.DemoApplicationKt